-- (1) As of December 31, 2001, the executives named in the Summary Compensation Table had the following years of credited service under the Plan or subsidiary plans or supplemental agreements: T.A.
-Waltermire, 27 years, 6 months; V.L.
-Mitchell, 12 years, 7 months; W.D.
-Wilson, 23 years, 11 months; D.J.
-Davie, 3 years, 7 months; and K.M.
-Smith, 12 years, 5 months. - (2) Assumes actively employed January 1, 1990 and after. - (3) Includes an additional 4 years of service applicable to pre-January 1, 1990 employees.
+- 1,200,000 - (1) As of December 31, 2002, the following executives had the following years of credited service under the Plan or subsidiary plans or supplemental agreements: T.A.
+Waltermire, 28 years, 6 months; V.L.
+Mitchell, 13 years, 7 months; and W.D.
+Wilson, 24 years, 11 months.
+Ms. Shiba and Mr. Rademacher do not participate in a pension plan. - (2) Includes an additional 4 years of service applicable to pre-January 1, 1990 employees.

 The Plan uses either a "final average earnings" formula or a "service credit" formula to compute the amount of an employee's pension, applying the formula which produces the higher amount.
-The above chart was prepared using the FAE formula, since the service credit formula would produce lower amounts than those shown.
+The table was prepared using the FAE formula, since the service credit formula would produce lower amounts than those shown.
 Under the FAE formula, a pension is based on the highest four consecutive calendar years of an employee's earnings.
 Earnings include salary, overtime pay, holiday pay, vacation pay, and certain incentive payments including annual cash bonuses, but exclude awards under long-term incentive programs and the match by PolyOne in the savings plans.
-As of December 31, 2001, final average earnings for the individuals named in the Summary Compensation Table were as follows: T.A.
-Waltermire -- \$858,837; V.L.
-Mitchell -- \$384,710; W.D.
-Wilson -- \$397,915; D.J.
-Davie -- \$311,514; and K.M.
-Smith -- \$264,640.
+As of December 31, 2002, final average earnings for the following individuals were as follows: T.A.
+Waltermire -- \$966,800; V.L.
+Mitchell -- \$427,046; and W.D.
+Wilson -- \$422,782.

-In computing the pension amounts shown, it was assumed that an employee would retire at age 65 and elect to receive a five year certain and continuous annuity under the pension plan and that the employee would not elect any of the available "survivor options," which would result in a lower annual pension.
+In computing the pension amounts shown, it was assumed that an employee would retire at age 65 and elect to receive a five-year certain and continuous annuity under the Plan and that the employee would not elect any of the available "survivor options," which would result in a lower annual pension.
 Pensions are not subject to any reduction for Social Security or any other offset amount.
-Benefits shown in the chart that exceed the level of benefits permitted to be paid from a tax-qualified pension plan under the Internal Revenue Code, and certain additional benefits not payable under the qualified pension plan because of certain exclusions from compensation taken into account thereunder, are payable under an unfunded, non-qualified benefits restoration pension plan.
+Benefits shown in the table that exceed the level of benefits permitted to be paid from a tax-qualified pension plan under the qualified pension plan because of certain exclusions from compensation taken into account thereunder, are payable under an unfunded, non-qualified benefits restoration pension plan.